 There are two basic types of vaccines.
 Modified live vaccines (MLVs) contain live virus particles that have been altered through various techniques so that it is no longer infectious, but will still reproduce itself in the animal.
 These vaccines generally produce long-lasting immunity.
 The feline distemper vaccine is an example of an MLV.
 The other major type is the killed vaccine.
 Killed vaccines contain virus particles that have been completely inactivated and cannot reproduce.
 In order to produce sufficient antibodies, a variety of agents are added to the vaccine to “stimulate” the immune system.
 These agents are called “adjuvants.”
 Certain adjuvants have been implicated as causing vaccine-associated fibrosarcoma, a particularly malignant and hard-to-treat type of cancer.
 Killed vaccines include the rabies and feline leukemia vaccines.
 Both of these vaccines are known to cause fibrosarcomas.
 The FIV vaccine is a killed vaccine, means that it, too, is likely to cause tumor formation.

-The most dangerous problem with the FIV vaccine is that a vaccinated cat will test positive for FIV on all currently available tests, even the most sensitive ones.
-Also, because the vaccine protects less than 70% of vaccinated cats (critics argue that the real number may be less than 50%), if a vaccinated cat becomes ill, there is no way of knowing whether or not he actually has active FIV.
+But the most dangerous problem with the FIV vaccine is that a vaccinated cat will test positive for FIV on all currently available tests, even the most sensitive ones.
+If a vaccinated cat becomes ill, there is no way of knowing whether or not he actually has active FIV.
 The vaccine manufacturer (Fort Dodge) admits that this is a problem, but says that, hopefully, in the future, a test may be developed that can distinguish between a vaccinated cat and an infected one.
+This never happened.
 For now, if an FIV-vaccinated cat is unfortunate enough to become lost and end up in a shelter that tests for FIV, he will most likely be euthanized.
-Feline experts are not recommending this vaccine for the vast majority of cats.
+Feline experts do NOT recommend this vaccine.

 Is FIV a death sentence?

-When FIV was first discovered, veterinarians recommended immediate euthanasia for any cat testing postive.
-Fortunately, we have learned much more about the disease since then.
+When FIV was first discovered, veterinarians recommended immediate euthanasia for any cat testing positive.
+When I volunteered at a local clinic before vet schooll, I remember one of the techs sobbing as the head vet insisted on killing her beautiful young FIV+ cat, to “protect” the other cats in her home.
+Fortunately, we have learned much more about the disease since then!

 Like the Serengeti lions, many FIV+ cats live long lives without ever developing symptoms of the disease.
 Some of these may have been “false positives”; that is, the FIV blood test was erroneously positive.
 As many as 30% of positive FIV tests are erroneous.
 Ideally, all positive results should be confirmed with a more sensitive test.
 Unfortunately, in the money-conscious shelter environment, the more expensive confirmatory test may not be an option.
-Kittens must be 6-8 months of age before test results can be considered accurate.
+Kittens may test positive when young because they carry their mother’s antibodies, and these can persist for many months.
+However, after 6 months of age, a positive test indicates infection.

 Most FIV+ cats could be adopted and live with FIV-negative cats with very little risk of transmitting the disease.
 Because FIV is only transmitted through bite wounds, a non-aggressive FIV+ cat would not put other cats at risk.
 Sadly, most FIV+ cats in shelters are euthanized, or segregated and “warehoused” for the rest of their lives with little chance of adoption.